 How dare you suggest it’s none of your doing!
 Quit lying to yourself, here, at least.
 We are all 100% accountable.

 Alas, American Weapon Party commissars made sure a failed haberdasher, Harry Truman, would grab the reins of power from Roosevelt’s dying hands.
 Hiroshima, my love?
-Truman and his small-town, small-mind cronies threw away all the goodwill America had earned by liberating the world from fascism.
+Truman and his small-town, small-mind cronies threw away the global goodwill America earned by liberating the world from fascism.
 Just like Bush and his rat pack did, after 9/11.
-They’ve groomed a succession of politically correct mediocrities, since.
-Their parochial prejudices allowed no alternative but another hundred and fifty million war dead, and another half-century of bankrupt weapon management.
+Truth to tell, America and the world never recovered from the “purely coincidental” regicide of two Kennedys, King and Malcolm X (as well as who knows how many more chief international progressives, wasted anonymous), then their cumulative replacement in power by slime mold of the reactionary warmonger species.
+These have groomed a succession of politically correct mediocrities, since.
+Their parochial prejudices allowed no alternative but another hundred and fifty million war dead and another half-century of bankrupt weapon management.

 Still today, we waste precious time and talent pointlessly protesting their mighty warmonger initiatives.
 Let them protest, in absolute futility, our mighty peace initiatives—never again the other way around!